 2. Nations can change mentally: It’s possible to rewire our collective brains, as Ireland’s leaders discovered when they made a conscious decision to increase the country’s prosperity through peaceful means.
 It took a radical risk for leaders to promote peace in exchange for violence that Irish people had grown accustomed to.
 What would it take in our nation?

-3. Enemy or amity zaps morale: Increasingly people claim to dislike their workplaces, and indication is everywhere that people see more cortisol hormones being spread at work, than serotonin or the mental chemicals for well being.
+3. Enemy or amity zaps morale: Increasingly people claim to dislike their workplaces, and indication is everywhere that people see more toxic cortisol hormones being spread at work, than serotonin or the mental chemicals for well being.
 The National Institute of Mental Health reported well over 58 million people suffer from anxiety disorders.
 Have you noticed growing anxiety in your circles?

 4. Brains are hardwired for challenge: The mind can adapt to peaceful plans past differences through actions that engage opposing views on controversial topics.
 People who learn the art and science of disagreement tend to ask, “What if…?” and engage tools such as brainstorming, listening, admitting mistakes, trying out other people’s ideas, and evaluating alternative solutions that remove guns from the equation.
 Act vulnerably or compassionately and serotonin becomes the brain’s fuel to find common ground together.